Lusis Payments | Innovative Global Payments Software and Services

 - Cover story in "The Connection" magazine

-Tango V8 – An Implementation of Microservices Architecture
+Tango V8 – An Implementation of Micro services

 - Fighting Fraud with the Latest Technologies TANGO AIF

-- Lusis Payments Announces North American Support Center
+- Lusis Payments Announces N American Support Center

 - Research Chair: AI Applied to the Detection of Payment Fraud and Trading